 - Homeowners insurance info (name, agent, phone #)

 Your lender must provide you with is the Loan Estimate, as this is one of the forms required by law for your protection.

-Your lender will provide you with the Loan Estimate within 3 business days of submitting a full mortgage loan application and required docs & disclosures.
-The Loan Estimate has important information about your loan, such as an estimate of your interest rate, monthly payment amount, and total closing costs for the loan.
+Your lender will provide you with a Loan Estimate within three business days of submitting a full mortgage loan application.
+The Loan Estimate has important information about your loan, including an estimate for the interest rate, monthly payment amount, and total closing costs for the loan.

 To learn more about the Loan Estimate Form and become familiar with the definitions of important terms used, check out the CFPB’s Loan Estimate Explainer.